The Fool on the Hill: Recording

 The Beatles recorded "The Fool on the Hill" for their Magical Mystery Tour film project.
 It was the band's first project following the death of their manager, Brian Epstein; according to publicist Tony Barrow, McCartney envisaged the film establishing a "whole new phase of their career" with himself as "the film producer of the Beatles".
 McCartney first taped a solo demo of the song on 6 September 1967.
 This version was later released on the Anthology 2 compilation.
 Recording began in earnest on 25 September, with significant overdubs by the Beatles on 26 September.
 Mark Lewisohn said that the 26 September version was "almost a re-make".
 A take from 25 September – noticeably slower, somewhat heavier and with slightly different vocals – is also included on Anthology 2.
 After another session on 27 September, where McCartney added another vocal, the song sat for a month before flutes were added on 20 October.
 The recording includes a tape loop of bird-like sounds, heard towards the end of the song, that recalls the seagull effect heard in "Tomorrow Never Knows".

-Ray Thomas, flautist with the Moody Blues, said that he and bandmate Mike Pinder contributed harmonicas to the song alongside Lennon and George Harrison.